 Meep supports distributed-memory parallelism using MPI.
-This allows it to scale up from small dual-processor machines to supercomputers, and to work on very large problems that may not even fit into the memory of one machine.
-We've run it using hundreds of processors.
+This allows it to scale up from small dual-processor machines to supercomputers, and to work on very large problems that may not fit into the memory of one machine.
+Meep simulations can use hundreds of processors.
 Of course, your problem must be sufficiently large in order to benefit from many processors.

 Installing Parallel Meep

 To install the parallel version of Meep, you must have a version of MPI installed on your system.
 See Installation.

 We also strongly recommend installing the HDF5 package with parallel I/O support if you are going to run with more than a few processors.
 HDF5 needs to be configured with the flag